-How to remove fish plates without damaging your rails, or your nails.
+How to remove fish plates without damaging your rails, or your fingers.

 If you’ve ever tried removing fish plates from old track you’ll be familiar with the problems.